You’re here. I’m honored you stopped by. Take the chair by the fireplace. Juice? Tea? Coffee?

 I watch many movies and read a lot of memoirs.
 I’ve been writing part-time for over 30 years with articles published in a variety of newspapers and magazines including: Decision, Writer’s Digest, Writing!, Voice, Vision, Community Newspapers (of Canandaigua, NY), Syracuse Parent, and Guideposts.

-I’ve self-published two books, With a Grain of Salt and Salt for the Supper Table.
+I’ve self-published for of my own books: With a Grain of Salt and Salt for the Supper Table (these are both collections of column pieces), To Uber or Not to Uber (ebook), and Runaways (novel set in France).
 I won first place (and $10,000) in the 1999 national writing contest called The Amy Awards for an article I wrote about the movie, Saving Private Ryan entitled, Saving Private Ryan: Saving Mankind.

 I have a BA in English Literature.
-And, probably what qualifies me most: I paid for this website and I’m gonna write reviews, “dagnabit” (as Granny on the Beverly Hillbillies used to say).
+And, probably what qualifies me most: I pay for this website and I’m gonna write reviews, “dagnabit” (as Granny on the Beverly Hillbillies used to say).

-Life Situation: Married, semi-retired, three grown children, four grandkids, a plastic Mr. Incredible (Bob) on my desk, and a published novel, Runaways, just released.
+Life Situation: Married, semi-retired, three grown children, eight grandkids, a plastic Mr. Incredible (Bob) on my desk.

 Feedback.
 I would like to hear from you and have some interaction, so sign up and make some comments.
 If my reviews helped, let me know.
 If you disagree, that’s fine too.

 “My purpose for these pages is to primarily recommend films and memoirs that I think are worthy of your time. ”

 A solid, good movie that is well-worth your time.